usask-arg/sasktran2/docs/sphinx/source/installation.md

 (_installation)=
 # Installation

-The recommended way to install SASKTRAN2 is through `conda-forge`
+The recommended way to install SASKTRAN2 is through `pip/uv`

-    conda install -c conda-forge sasktran2

-Wheels are also made available through `pip`

     pip install sasktran2

+Packages are also provided on `conda-forge`

+    conda install conda-forge::sasktran2

 ```{note}